About Agroecology for Europe

 Hellenic Agricultural Organisation DIMITRA – ELGO

-ELGO – DIMITRA is the National Agricultural Research Organization of Greece with the mission to design and implement research, demonstration and pilot projects with regards to main Mediterranean crops.
+ELGO – DIMITRA is the National Agricultural Research Organization of Greece with the mission to design and implement research, demonstration and pilot projects with regard to main Mediterranean crops.

 European Coordination Via Campesina – ECVC